Mzosindiso/HTML-CSS/README_2.md

         console.log("Failed");
     }
 }
-// Calling the function with a score of 70 checkResult(10);
+// Calling or Invoking the function with a score of 70 (Passing argument) checkResult(10);
 </script>
 ```